Silvia Pinal: Film

 Pinal's popularity and success in Mexico paved the way for her to work in Europe, following the advice of Demicheli.
 Her first project was the Spanish-Mexican co-production Las locuras de Bárbara (1958), directed by Demicheli.
 Under his direction, she also starred in the Spanish musical film Charlestón.
 Given the success of her films in Europe, Pinal was invited to work in Italy, co-starring with Vittorio de Sica and Elke Sommer in the film Uomini e Nobiluomini (1959).
 Under the direction of José María Forqué, Pinal starred in the Spanish film Maribel y la extraña familia (1960).
 In 1961, she filmed the Spanish musical film Adiós, Mimí Pompom, along with Fernando Fernán Gómez.

 Pinal had her first contact with Luis Buñuel through Mexican actor Ernesto Alonso, with the firm intention of starring in the film version of Pérez Galdós's novel Tristana in the 1950s.
-However, the tiny commercial success of Buñuel's films prevented the producers from financing the project.
+However, the limited commercial success of Buñuel's films prevented the producers from financing the project.
 By the end of the 1960s, Buñuel shot the film in Spain with Catherine Deneuve instead.
 Years later, Pinal, with the help of her second husband, producer Gustavo Alatriste, looked for Buñuel in Spain and convinced him to film Viridiana (1961), also loosely based on a Pérez Galdós novel.
 It was the winner of the Palme d'Or at the Cannes Film Festival.
 Despite the success and prestige enjoyed by the film, it was rejected by the Spanish censorship board (Spain was under the Franco dictatorship) and the Vatican at the time, who described the film as blasphemous.
 The film was saved through Pinal's intervention, when she fled to Mexico with a copy.
 The Vatican censorship also resonated in Mexico, but with the help of Salvador Novo, the film had a limited release.